geoserver/geoserver/doc/en/user/source/security/usergrouprole/roleservices.rst

 JDBC role service
 -----------------

-The JDBC role service persists the role database via JDBC.
-It represents the role database with multiple tables.
-The following shows the database schema:
+The JDBC role service persists the role database via JDBC, managing the role information in multiple tables.
+The role database schema is as follows:

 .. list-table:: Table: roles
    :widths: 15 15 15 15